ClickUp vs Trello: Complete Comparison (2026)

 - "Sometimes, having 'everything' is too much.
 You can spend more time tweaking the settings and customizing your dashboard than actually doing your real work." -- G2 reviewer

-- The Trustpilot rating (3.4/5 from 494 reviews) reflects frustrations around billing, cancellation, and data access issues that differ sharply from G2 sentiment.
+- The Trustpilot rating (3.4/5 from 494 reviews) reflects frustrations around billing, cancellation, and data access that differ sharply from G2 sentiment.
+The gap between G2 (4.7) and Trustpilot (3.4) is one of the widest in the PM category.

 - The mobile app is frequently described as clunky and less reliable than the web experience.